Swedish intervention in the Thirty Years' War: Securing Pomerania

 In spite of his city being harassed by the Imperials, Bogislaw was focused on maintaining his neutrality in the conflict.
 Colonel Damitz, who was in charge of the defense of the city, had received orders not to admit the Swedes into the city.
 If necessary, the duke ordered him to attack the Swedes.
 A drummer was sent to treat with the king; however, the king did not receive the ambassador, stating that he did not recognize messages that came from soldiers of such low grade, and that he would only speak with Damitz himself.
 Some talks took place between the king and the colonel; however the colonel had not been empowered to allow troops to enter the city.
 The king and the duke quickly made arrangements to speak, and at the meeting the king informed the Duke that he would not brook neutrality from any power in Germany, and that he was fully prepared to take the city by force.
 He was also informed by the king that the Swedes would not tolerate delay of any sort, that he must be allowed to enter the city at once.

 On 20 July, after having persuaded Bogislaw that he should be allowed to enter the city (up to this point, there had not been a single Swedish casualty), the Swedes marched into the city.
 A treaty was concluded between the two powers, which effectively stripped Pomerania of its sovereignty, and other matters of the city and duchy were settled to the king's satisfaction.
 The king then received contributions from the duke and swapped out Damitz' force and placed three of his own companies to garrison the city.
 Bogislaw sent an embassy to the Emperor, informing him of the situation that had just transpired, but the Emperor declared that the entirety of Pomerania was in revolt, and looting and pillaging in the country was permitted on an even more extensive scale.

 Shortly thereafter, the king received additional reinforcements from Prussia.
-So bad were the conditions prevailing in Germany at the time, many other men voluntarily enlisted into the Swedish ranks – it was easier for a villager to get food within an army then if he were living in the countryside.
+So bad were the conditions prevailing in Germany at the time, many other men voluntarily enlisted into the Swedish ranks for food.
 With the acquisitions the Swedes had made, they were now up to 25,000 soldiers.
 Although there was much support for the Swedes in the German countryside, there was also significant enmity to the Swedish cause.
 During this time there multiple attempts made to assassinate the king by Catholic enthusiasts.